 MAIN MENU

 SELECT RANGE

 CALIBRATION

-VIEW HISTORY SYSTEM OPTIONS . . .
+VIEW HISTORY SYSTEM OPTIONS

 CALIBRATION

 SPAN CALIBRATE

 ZERO CALIBRATE

 DEFAULT SPAN

 DEFAULT ZERO

 OUTPUT CALIBRATE

 OUTPUT SIMULATE

 Advance the reverse shade cursor using the ARROW keys to highlight ZERO CALIBRATE.

 Press the ENTER key to select the highlighted menu option.

 The following displays appear:

-0.15 PPM ZERO CALIBRATION WAIT FOR STEADY RDG ENTER TO CALIBRATE MENU TO ABORT Wait until the analyzer reading stabilizes (depending on the history of the sensor, it may take a few minutes to several hours) and then press the ENTER key to zero calibrate (or MENU key to abort zero calibration).
+0.15 PPM ZERO CALIBRATION WAIT FOR STEADY RDG ENTER TO CALIBRATE MENU TO ABORT Wait until the analyzer reading stabilizes (depending on the history of the sensor, it may take a few minutes to several hours) and then press the ENTER key to calibrate (or MENU key to abort).
 If the offset is less than 10% of the lowest range, by pressing ENTER will pass the calibration and the analyzer will return to the Sample mode.
 On the other hand, if the offset is above 10%, pressing ENTER will fail calibration and the analyzer will return to Sample mode without completing the Zero calibration.
-After pressing ENTER, both the Zero Calibrate and Span Calibrate functions result in the following displays: PASSED FAILED CALIBRATION OR and the analyzer returns to the sampling mode.

-Default Zero This feature will eliminate any previous zero calibration adjustment and display the actual signal output of the sensor at a specified oxygen concentration.
+Both the Zero Calibrate and Span Calibrate functions result in the following displays: PASSED FAILED CALIBRATION Default Zero This feature will eliminate any previous zero calibration adjustment and display the actual signal output of the sensor at a specified oxygen concentration.
 This feature allows the user to ensure that the accumulative zero offset never exceeds 10% of the lowest range limit.
 To perform Default Zero, Access the MAIN MENU by pressing the MENU key.